|

 be followed and that ELM 512.62 (a) be avoided”.

-Unit Employees Vacation Planning Vacation
+Unit Employees Vacation Planning

 leave is granted to these employees when their services can best be spared.
 Postmasters and other responsible officials must

 schedule leave so that (a) employees do not forfeit leave and (b) postal operations are not impaired.
-USPS

 responded that it does not intend to establish a process.
 Issues of supervisors